 The greatest lesson I have learned as a practitioner of Healing Arts is that all healing comes from within.
 There is no shortage of practitioners out there that would beg to differ with that statement--asserting that they are capable of "healing" others.
-I believe, however, that such a belief disempowers the patient and makes them dependent upon the practitioner.
-While this doesn't serve the patient, it certainly serves to externally increase the practitioner's sense of self-value at the patient's expense.
+I believe, however, that such a belief is not only erroneous, it disempowers the patient and makes them dependent upon the practitioner.
+While this doesn't serve the patient, it certainly serves to externally increase the practitioner's sense of self-value at the patient's expense (punn intended).

 Our bodies were intentionally designed to heal themselves.
 Whether it's lowering anxiety and blood pressure through meditation or healing illness and increasing immunity by cultivating compassion and love for self and others, the evidence is mounting.
 Thankfully, discoveries in Fascia Science and Quantum Physics are starting to support much of this "forgotten wisdom."
 As a practitioner of MFR, my purpose is to help direct or draw your awareness to the areas of your body--or beliefs--that are in need of healing . . . so that you may then do the difficult and personal work of healing yourself--if you choose to do so.

 This is especially significant regarding how we think about ourselves.
 When we dislike or reject ourselves, we fill our body with negative thoughts that lower our vibrational frequency.
-This lower frequency has a "chilling" affect on our ground substance that increases the opportunity for the ground substance to crystalize--to turn from liquid to solid within our fascia.
-This crystallization can either constitute or lead to larger restrictions that increase pressure/tension within the fascia and decrease our mobility/range of motion.
+This lower frequency has a "chilling" affect on our ground substance that increases the opportunity for it to crystalize--to turn from liquid to solid within our fascia.
+This crystallization can either create restrictions that increase pressure/tension within the fascia and decrease our mobility/range of motion.
 As most of our nerves terminate within the fascia, increased pressure/tension can cause pain that is otherwise unexplainable.
-"Unexplainable pain" can lead to much frustration (and huge expenses) from trying to find an explanation through the medical establishment.
+"Unexplainable pain" can lead to much frustration (and huge medical expenses) from trying to find an explanation through the medical establishment.
 This, however, is where MFR really excels.
 When you understand the true nature--design and function--of fascia, suddenly nothing is unexplainable and everything makes sense.